pscanf/pscanf.com/content/collections/posts/2018-07-08-using-a-mock-server-for-frontend-development.md

 since it explicits the needs of the client, making it easier to avoid pitfalls such as over-engineering and over-generalization.

-### Get a bird's eye view of the API needed by your app
+### Get a bird's eye view of the APIs needed by your app

 What APIs does my app use?
 When using a mock server the answer is easy: the APIs implemented by the mock server.
 If an API is not there, during development the